Loading...

 Project Awards

-Civic buildings, private residences, university projects, and agricultural architecture.
-Recognized at every level from local juries to the AIA National convention.
+Civic buildings, private residences, theaters, galleries, university projects, and an agricultural barn that won a national award.
+Recognized at every level from local juries to AIA National.

 Durham, NC

 103,000 SF, 2,800-seat Broadway-style theater.
 Consistently among the top three most-attended theaters in the United States.
-Phil co-developed, co-guaranteed, and designed DPAC.
+Phil co-developed, secured financing and corporate sponsorship, and designed DPAC.
+It was the first project in the world to receive SEED Certification.

 Durham, NC